yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_application_IR/information_retrieval_fundamentals.md

 where $l\left(q_{i}, d_{i}^{+}, d_{j}^{-}\right)$ is the loss function for a triplet.

 In-batch negative offers an efficient implementation for random negatives.
-Another way to mitigate the inefficient learning issue is simply use large batch size (>4,000) {cite}`qu2020rocketqa`.
-This can be implemented using distributed multi-GPU training.
+Another way to mitigate the inefficient learning issue is simply use large batch size (>4,000) [{ref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:sec:large-scale-negatives`].

 #### Popularity-based Negative Sampling

-Popularity-based negative sampling use document popularity as the sampling weight to sample negative documents.
+**Popularity-based negative sampling** use document popularity as the sampling weight to sample negative documents.
 The popularity of a document can be defined as some combination of click, dwell time, quality, etc. Compared to random negative sampling, this algorithm replaces the uniform distribution with a popularity-based sampling distribution, which can be pre-computed offline.

-The major rationale of using popularity-based negative examples is to improve representation learning.
-Popular negative documents represent a harder negative compared to a unpopular negative since they tend to have to a higher chance of being more relevant; that is, lying closer to query in the embedding space.
+The major rationale of using popularity-based negative examples is to improve representation learning. **Popular negative documents represent a harder negative compared to a unpopular negative since they tend to have to a higher chance of being more relevant**; that is, lying closer to query in the embedding space.
 If the model is trained to distinguish these harder cases, the over learned representations will be likely improved.

 Popularity-based negative sampling is also used in word2vec training {cite}`mikolov2013distributed`.
 For example, the probability to sample a word $w_i$ is given by: